etspaceman/kinesis4cats/docs/kpl/index.md

-# Kinesis Producer Library Wrapper
+# Getting started with the KPL

-This module intends to be an enriched wrapper for the [KinesisProducer](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) class, offered by AWS.
+This module intends to be an enriched wrapper for the [KPL](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html), offered by AWS.

 ## Installation